Menu

 The stories and language frames used in EYFS allow modelling and repetition of phrases that help children understand the concepts of past and present and develop their vocabulary.
 By manipulating (playing with) artefacts and looking at pictures, children have their first introduction to historical sources.

 Learning in KS1 builds on the Early Years’ experience by investigating topics within living memory and the lives of significant individuals.
 Topics may begin with children’s experience before comparing this with other historical periods – for example when investigating how toys and games have changed over time, pupils will consider contemporary activities before comparing them with those enjoyed in the past.
-These studies enable young pupils to secure their understanding of how the past is similar and different to the present and that, over time, things and places may change.
+These studies enable young pupils to secure their understanding of how the past is similar and different to the present, and that over time, things and places may change.
 The KS1 curriculum begins with studies of significant people and developing understanding of changes over time e.g. ‘How has the High Street/our community changed over time?’
 In the Year 2 study of the Great Fire of London, pupils study a specific event in depth.
 This study allows the opportunity to introduce disciplinary concepts e.g. evidential thinking and historical significance.
-The study of the Stone Age to Iron Age is scheduled in our curriculum at the end of KS1 (Year 2); this creates an opportunity for a depth study of the era and sets the foundation for the chronological learning, which will follow in KS2.
-Each significant person and event studied is included in a visual chronology which is built upon throughout KS2.
+The study of the Stone Age to Iron Age is scheduled in our curriculum at the end of KS1 (Year 2); this creates an opportunity for study of the era and sets the foundation for the chronological learning, which will follow in KS2.
+Each significant person and event studied is included in a visual chronology, which is built upon throughout KS2.

 Learning in KS2 is chronologically sequenced; this is to support pupils to understand the narrative in order, particularly in relation to connection between societies, invasion and settlement by different groups.
 Core studies of ancient societies and non-European study are allocated across the key stage.
 All time periods studied are added to a visual chronology to secure this understanding.
+KS2 concludes with a study of migration over time, with a particular emphasis on the impact this has had on cuisine in our local area, London, post 1066.

 Historical Terms